Troglodyne-Internet-Widgets/trog-provisioner/Readme.md

 2. libvirt's virtual networking allowing us to talk to this HV.
 3. Spinning off an atd job to actually do the setup when cloud-config is done.

-You'll need to have the 'transfer' user set up with at least one working authorized SSH key so we can add more.
+You'll need to have the user running this set up with at least one working authorized SSH key so we can add more.
-Aside from that, clone this in /opt where the 'transfer' user can see it.
+Aside from that, clone this in /opt where the user can see it.

+DO NOT USE ROOT TO RUN THIS!
+Make sure that the user is in the qemu/kvm group (depending on running env) so you can talk to libvirt instead.

 From there the host should "Just Work"TM.